F2BEAR/curlier/README.md

 ### Using env vars

-Curlier also support the usage of .env files to add secrets to your requests, so you can save your requests in your repository without sharing sensitive information like access tokens.
+Curlier supports `.env` files to securely manage secrets in your requests.
+This allows you to commit requests to your repository without exposing sensitive data like access tokens.

-They can be stored in your `/requests/` folder or in it's child folders if you have specific folders for each of your apis (ie: /requests/project1/.env, /requests/.env, /requests/proyect2/.env, etc).
+You can place them in the `/requests/` folder folder or in subdirectories (e.g., `/requests/project1/.env`, `/requests/.env`, `/requests/project2/.env`, etc.).

 ```bash
 #!/bin/bash